With political theater, China’s leaders try to show the country is back to normal

 But in this time of pandemic, the format will be different, with some sessions using videoconferencing and the whole event shortened.

-This can be attributed to epidemic control measures, but could also be designed to limit the opportunities for local cadres to complain to the seat of Communist Party power.
+While this change can be attributed to epidemic-control measures, it may also be designed to limit chances for local cadres to complain to the seat of Communist Party power.

 Xi’s tenure has been marked by increasing centralization, often to the chagrin of local officials.
 This trend has become more pronounced during the coronavirus outbreak, with Xi seizing the opportunity to promote his people into key positions — just as he installed close ally Ying Yong as party secretary in Hubei province during the coronavirus crisis.

-Johnson, the former CIA analyst, expects Xi to continue in that vein, and to double down on surveillance and other systems for control.
+Johnson, the former CIA analyst, expects Xi to continue in that vein and to double down on surveillance and other systems of control.

 “At times like this, you certainly want your guy in charge of the police, especially if you’re somewhat worried about the aftereffects of this from a stability point of view,” he said.